Bun: Rethinking the JavaScript Runtime

 What Is Bun?

-Bun is an all-in-one JavaScript runtime that ships as a single binary and replaces:
+Bun is an all-in-one JavaScript runtime that ships as a single binary.
+It's not just a runtime — it replaces your entire toolchain:

 - Node.js (runtime)